babel/babel/packages/babel-preset-react/README.md

 - [transform-react-jsx-self](https://babeljs.io/docs/plugins/transform-react-jsx-self/)
 - [transform-react-jsx-source](https://babeljs.io/docs/plugins/transform-react-jsx-source/)

-Note: Flow annotations and declarations will _only_ be removed in files that have the `// @flow ` directive.
+Note: This preset sets the `requireDirective` option on `transform-flow-strip-types`.
+This means Flow annotations and declarations will _only_ be removed in files that have a `// @flow ` directive.
+It will also throw errors for any Flow annotations found in files without the directive.

 ```js
 // @flow